thesadru/disnake/docs/ext/commands/commands.rst

 This tells the parser that the ``members`` attribute is mapped to a flag named ``member`` and that the default value is an empty list.
 For greater customisability, the default can either be a value or a callable that takes the :class:`~ext.commands.Context` as a sole parameter.
-This callable can either be a function or a coroutine.
+This callable can either be a function or a corotine.

 In order to customise the flag syntax we also have a few options that can be passed to the class parameter list: